Raul Keller at Estonian Broadcasting Museum

-The focus of this endeavor is the 1938 acetate disc turntable Saja Synchron* by a Berlin company Sander & Janzen that at the time was the most modern and state of the art recording technology.
-The device allowed to record radio shows and music and to play them back later on the air.
+The focus of this endeavour was the 1938 acetate disc turntable Saja Synchron* by the Berlin company Sander & Janzen, which at the time was the most modern and state of the art recording technology.
+The device allowed users to record radio shows and music and to play them back later on the air.

-* This is an object from the collection of the Estonian Theatre and Music Museum given to the custiodianship of the Estonian Broadcasting Museum.
+* This is an object from the collection of the Estonian Theatre and Music Museum given to the custodianship of the Estonian Broadcasting Museum.

 Thank you: Juhan Sihver, Kalle Tikas, Eleonora Tikas, Hello Upin, Estonian Theatre and Music Museum

-Raul Keller’s museum residency was from 23 April to 1 May 2018.
+Raul Keller’s museum residency was from 23 April—1 May 2018.
 The residency was supported by the Estonian Broadcasting Museum.